flowx-ai/docs-flowx/docs/platform-setup-guides/scheduler-setup-guide.md

 * **MongoDB** - version 4.4 or higher for storing taxonomies and contents
 * **Kafka** - version 2.8 or higher
+* **OpenID Connect Settings** - default settings are for Keycloak

 ## Dependencies

 * [MongoDB](https://www.mongodb.com/2) database
-* ability to connect to a Kafka instance used by the engine
+* Ability to connect to a Kafka instance used by the engine
+* Scheduler service account - needed in order to use Start Timer event node - see [**here**](./access-management/configuring-an-iam-solution.md#scheduler-service-account)

 The service comes with most of the needed configuration properties filled in, but there are a few that need to be set up using some custom environment variables.